C# 8: Nullable Reference Types

 #Generic types

-Generic types are special as they can represent value types (struct) and reference types (class).
-This means you cannot use the T? type to represent a nullable type as it would conflict with the existing Nullable<T> when the generic is a value type.
-To use this syntax you need to constrain the generic to a reference type or a value type.
-It is possible to use some attributes to manage unconstrained generic types using attributes as explained later.
+Generic types are special because they can represent both value types (structs) and reference types (classes).
+You cannot use T? to represent a nullable type without constraining T, as it would conflict with Nullable<T> for value types.
+To use T?, constrain the generic to either a reference type or a value type.
+Unconstrained generic types can be managed using attributes, as explained later.

 C#